shivaraman83/convert-local-to-federated/README.md

 5. admin-user-id - admin account for your instance
 6. admin-id-token - ID token of your admin user

+## Assumptions
+The steps below assume you are setting a new DR instance for the first time and all the repo names match your primary instance

 ## Steps
 ### Run on both the instance and dr-instance
 1. ./convertLocalToFed.sh https://instanceurl.jfrog.io admin-user-id admin-id-toke